funkshelper/fo-realz-woodcoin/README.md

 for post-apocalypse and heavy battlefield use.
 Also can be used as reference implementation due to minimal external libraries.

-Obviously github is not expected to be around nor trusted in such scenarios as those when this version becomes crucial to the network.
+Obviously github is not expected to be entirely reliable in such scenarios as those when this version becomes crucial to the network.

 Therefore it is suggested to keep a copy of this thing in local rad-hard storage,